LucasAmos/lucasamos.dev-next/posts/secretsmanager.md

 Before every Lambda invocation we will call a bootstrap function to perform the following actions.
 Check if the secret is stored in the Lambda's environment variables.
-If the secret is not present, make an API call to Secrets Manager and store the result in an evironment variable.
+If the secret is not present, make an API call to Secrets Manager and store the result in an environment variable.

 As environment variables are persisted between Lambda invocations this process will ensure that API calls to Secrets Manager are only made when a Lambda cold starts or is recycled.